HSBC business bank account comparison and review

 In our independent 2024 customer satisfaction survey, 94% of HSBC business banking customers said they would recommend the brand to a friend.
 Customers highlighted the bank’s excellent customer serivice and competitive rates.
 However, some cited difficulties in using HSBC’s online banking.

-On the Apple App Store, HSBC’s Business banking app scored 4.6 out of 5 stars based on around 31,900 reviews.
-On the Google Play Store, the app scored 3.4 out of 5 stars, from over 4,400 reviews (October 2024).
+HSBC’s overall Trustpilot score is 2.1 out of 5 from more than 9,400 reviews.
+On the Apple App Store, HSBC’s business banking app scored 4.6 out of 5 from over 32,000 reviews.
+On the Google Play Store, the app scored 3.6 out of 5 from around 4,500 reviews.
+These were updated in December 2024.

 You’re spoilt for choice with HSBC business accounts, but before signing up to one, see how the bank compares with other companies when it comes to customer service. ”